tylernguyen/x1c6-hackintosh/docs/technical.md

+---
+hide:
+  - navigation
+---

-# Internal Technical Details on the X1C6
+## Internal Technical Details on the X1C6

 !!! note